sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 Write to Salesforce
 -----------------

-Now you can Write to Salesforce using cdata JDBC Driver in Fire Insights application using Save JDBC Processor
+Now you can Write to Salesforce using cdata JDBC Driver in Fire Insights application using Save JDBC Processor.

 Processor Configuration Parameters for Salesforce cdata JDBC Connection: